jundalisay/superb/content/en/material/principles/part-1/chapter-01b.md

 Acccording to 19th century physicists, specifically Maxwell, the aether was the medium on which light traveled.

-In order to detect this 'luminiferous ether', Michelson and Morley created an 'interferometer' to make 2 light rays move in different directions to see if they were travelled differently.
+In order to detect this 'luminiferous ether', Michelson and Morley created an 'interferometer' to make 2 light rays move in different directions in order to see whether they travelled in different speeds.
+A difference would mean that the aether was acting on one ray more than the other.

-The result showed that both rays travelled in the same speed, and so the ether did not exist.
+The result showed that both rays travelled at the same speed, and so the ether did not exist.

 {{< youtube ofLtYnyq-nY >}}

 ## Lorentz to the Rescue

-This result prompted Lorentz to create the concept of space expanding and contracting.
+To save the aether theory, Lorentz created the concept of space expanding and contracting.
+It meant that the aether really did act on the 2 beams of light to make them travel at different speeds.
+However, the aether also acted on the space where the 2 beams traveled in.
+This cancelled the difference.

 {{< q a="lorentz" >}}
 <p>One therefore comes exactly to the influence of motion on the dimensions, which was shown before to be necessary to explain Michelson's experiment.